frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/cost-center.md

 A Cost Center acts like an [Accounting Dimension](/docs/user/manual/en/accounts/accounting-dimensions) which helps you track costing based on particular areas.

+The Cost Center can be set at these levels:

+* Company
+* Item
+* Order/Invoice

 ## 1. Cost Center tree

 You can create a tree of Cost Centers to represent your business better.
 Each